 While federal regulations limit truck drivers to 11 hours of driving during a 14 hour work day and limit drivers to a maximum of 70 hours of driving per week, many truck drivers still drive drowsy, whether by their own choice or in response to excessive demands of the trucking company that employs them.
 In some instances, trucking companies pressure drivers to work long hours without interruption in order to ensure loads are delivered in a timely manner.
 In these situations, the trucking company itself may be held liable and responsible for the harm caused in an accident involving one of its drivers.

 Just days before the crash that injured Tracy Morgan, the U.S. Senate Appropriations Committee approved an amendment removing federal requirements that drivers rest for at least 34 consecutive hours, including two nights between the hours of 1 a.m. to 5 a.m., before beginning another workweek.
 In light of this incident, it is unclear whether the Senate will support such an amendment.

 While this recent accident remains under investigation, it calls attention to a significant safety issue on our roadways – the dangers of driving while fatigued.
-For more information concerning truck driver fatigue, or if you or a loved one has suffered harm in a commercial trucking accident, please contact the experienced California personal injury atttorneys at Butler Viadro, LLP for an immediate consultation.
+For more information concerning truck driver fatigue, or if you or a loved one has suffered harm in a commercial trucking accident, please contact the experienced California personal injury atttorneys at Viadro Law, LLP for an immediate consultation.